-A man accused of stabbing his mother at her Phoenix restaurant on July 2 pleaded not guilty in court on Thursday.
+A man who said he wanted to behead his mother at her north Phoenix restaurant on July 2 has been sentenced to 8 1/2 years in prison.

 Hansen said he was trying to "cut his mother's head off" with a 7-inch knife he got from the restaurant, Sakura Sushi and Steakhouse, on East Mayo Boulevard, according to a Phoenix police report.

 One of the workers was able to get the knife away from Hansen and help the victim out of the restaurant.

 A family dining at the restaurant told police they saw the suspect charge toward the back of the restaurant and then heard screams.

 According to the police report, Hansen said he punched his mother, tried to cut her head off, and had "failed to get his kill."

 Hansen also told police the attack was related to pornographic photographs of him.
 No other details on a motive were given.